LeoBistmans/wifiloc/README.md

-# wifiloc perl based TZSP wifi tag locator in Perl with Perl Mojolicios web interface.
+# wifiloc perl based TZSP wifi tag locator in Perl with Perl Mojolicious web interface.

 # udps.pl
 Collects TZSP over udp packets from wifi access points.
 One wifi tag broadcast can be heard by a number of wifi access points.
 The TZSP data has relative signal strength, transmission sequence number, remaining battery level...